 The Commission on Teacher Credentialing requires that Single Subject Credential candidates demonstrate adequate knowledge in all the areas of subject matter they wish teach.
 This is called the Subject Matter Competence requirement.
 Demonstration of Subject Matter Competence may be achieved through completion of a CTC-approved subject matter preparation program or examination.

+Provisional admits are advised to either continue and complete coursework in their Subject Matter Preparation Program or prepare for and pass the CSET examination in their subject area.
 Candidates that will be using the CSET to satisfy subject matter competency must have passing CSET scores for all required subtests to submit at the time of student teaching application.
 Candidates that are completing a Subject Matter Preparation Program must have all courses completed prior to student teaching.
-Courses may be in progress at the time of student teaching application.
+Courses that will lead to the completion of the Subject Matter Preparation Program may be in progress at the time of student teaching application.

 Subject Matter Preparation Program